 Paul Collins, MD of St Neots-based Wizard Recruitment has benefitted from a similar PR move by securing coverage in the local newspaper, Hunts Post.
 Even companies targeting customers nationally should remember the power of local coverage, especially when there is a human interest story.
 I’ve never heard of Wizard Recruitment, personally, but thanks to a local newspaper article, and thanks to me deciding to write this blog post, not only have I heard of them but now you have too.

 I have saved the best for last – I love what Martin Bamford has done.
-He has not only written about his plan to run the Marathon in aid of The Jigsaw Trust but he has produced videos to talk about his preparations.
+He has not only written about his plan to run the Marathon in aid of The Jigsaw Trust but he has produced videos to talk about his preparations (unfortunately the video page is no longer available).
 So what? you might ask.
 The great thing about Martin’s efforts is that his website is devoted to giving independent financial advice.
 Martin has created content that is likely to attract an audience to his website through means other than a search for an IFA.

 A key takeaway from this article should be that there is no such thing as nothing to say.
 No company can say it is unable to produce news or feature content.
 Here are some tips to help you think about how you can widen the coverage for your brand, both in print and online: